Subham1100/Cognex/docs/classes.md

 Deletes a key from the index.

-- Mutation recorded in WAL
+- Records a `DEL` mutation in the WAL.
-- Index entry removed
+- Removes the index entry if present and returns `true`; otherwise returns `false`.

 ---
-### `query(std::string_view token)`

-Returns entries containing the token.
+### `query(const Query& query) -> std::vector<QueryResult>`

+Executes a full-text query over stored values.

+- Delegates to `QueryEngine::execute`.
-- Uses inverted index lookup
+- Uses the inverted index and BM25-based scoring.
+- Applies filters and sorting as specified in the `Query`.

 ---